wlchs/ComparAI_FE/README.md

 This version of the app has more advanced features:
 - Removed unusable filter button (now it only shows the current category), there were too many categories shown, impossible to search, use categories view instead!
-- Notification for every user interaction (login, register, upload, sync, loadHD, delete and filter)
+- Notification for every user interaction (login, logout, register, upload, sync, loadHD, delete and filter)